 What to Expect

-First Visit: The first visit takes approximately 60 minutes, which includes the consultation/case history and some orthopaedic and neurological tests (if applicable).
+First Visit: The first visit takes approximately 60 minutes, which includes the consultation/case history and some orthopedic and neurological tests (if applicable).
 This is to ensure that it's safe and appropriate to provide you treatment.
-I will analyze your spine for areas of concern, and in most cases I will request x-rays which are taken here in St. Albert and are unfortunately no longer covered by Alberta Health Care.
+I will analyze your spine for areas of concern, and in most cases I will request x-rays which are taken here in Morinville and are unfortunately no longer covered by Alberta Health Care.

 Subsequent Visits: The number of treatments necessary to heal is dependent on many factors, especially: length of injury duration, severity of misalignment, physical fitness, age, etc. When I have examined you and looked at your x-rays, I will know whether I can help you, how many treatments you will require and how much it will cost.

 From there, what you do is up to you.
-A treatment usually consists of a series of adjustments that move the vertebrae toward their correct position.
+Treatment usually consists of a series of adjustments that move the vertebrae toward their correct position.
 The procedure is generally painless unless you are in a lot of pain when you come in.